D4wnstar/aetherwisp/Classical mechanics/Dynamics/Gravity.md

 $$U=-G \frac{m_{1}m_{2}}{r}$$
 where $m_{1}$ and $m_{2}$ are the masses of the two interacting [[point mass|point masses]], $r$ is the distance between them and $G$ is the [[gravitational constant]].
 The gravitational force is therefore
 $$\mathbf{F}=-\nabla U=-G \frac{m_{1}m_{2}}{r^{2}}\hat{\mathbf{r}}$$
 The modern theory of gravity is **general relativity**, which explains how the presence of mass curves [[spacetime]] and how gravitational forces are described through this curvature.
-It is currently not understood if and how gravity relates to quantum mechanics or if gravity is an exchange interaction mediated by a discrete elementary [[particle]] (a so-called *graviton*).
+It is currently not understood if and how gravity relates to quantum mechanics or if gravity is an exchange interaction mediated by a discrete elementary [[Particle]] (a so-called *graviton*).

 Gravity has infinite range, meaning it can affect objects at any distance.
 ### Coupling constant